MonkeyNi/tracker/readme.md

 * LR: 0.009
 * For better use experience, dets and trs will be merged first and then smoothed (with previous 5) results will be showed.
 In this way, we can get smoother result.
 * Use new 'overlap' for track: overlap = intersection / min(areaA, areaB)
+* <b>fDSST</b> works better than <b>DSST</b>.
+DSST has defualt 5 scales while fDSST has 17 scales. fDSST use feature compression method to speed up and accuracy has been improved at the same time.
+It is difficult for DSST to deal with blur or occlusion situation, while fDSST can works well.
+I guess that it is beacuse of PCA feature compression.
+Based on my current setting, DSST is actually faster than fDSST.
+They will take <b>0.011s</b> and <b>0.013s</b> to initialize.
+But as I have mentioned, DSST has bad performance on blur or occlusion situation (those situations are common in endoscopy videos).
+It is difficult to set score threshold.
+We will continue to use fDSST.
+(Noted that fDSST is only proposed to be used in ECO-HC)

 ### ECO Result (zsm2)
 * Sensitivity: 0.6186